ThatDudeJude/Bibliophiliac/README.md

     \! hostname
 ```

-Now create a role with privileges necessary for running the app
+Now create a role and assign the privileges necessary for running the app's database
 ```
     CREATE USER bibliophiliac WITH PASSWORD 'bibliophiliac_password';
     CREATE DATABASE bibliophiliac_db;